zimle/notes/java.md

 In summary, arrays and lists do not mix well.
 As type safety on compile time is much more precious, prefer lists over arrays if not *proven* to be a performance leak.

-### Item 31: Use bounded wildcatds to increase API-flexibility
+### Item 31: Use bounded wildcards to increase API-flexibility

 Long story short: As the title suggests, use bounded wildcards (`<? extends T>` resp. `<? super T>` to increase API flexibility).